jamsyoung/walking-dead/README.md

 ## Contributing
 If you have images that I don't have, please contribute!
-You can add in though a pull request, or open an issue with a link where I can download the image and add it in myself.
+You can add in through a pull request, or open an issue with a link where I can download the image and add it in myself.